manyducksco/borf/packages/woofe/README.md

 });
 ```

-When using subviews, you can pass them attributes just like you can with HTML elements.
+When using subviews, you can pass them inputs just like you can with HTML elements.
 The Example views in
 the following code will display `<h1>Hello world!</h1>`.

 ```js